radiantone/pyfi/README.md

 ## Detailed Architecture
 PFYI is a scalable, high-performance network architecture that separates concerns across layers.
 Each layer has best-of-breed components that manage the responsibility of that layer.
 The slides below show the different layers and their responsibilities, starting with the bottom-most layer.

+### Managed Compute

+PYFI takes a different approach to staging and executing python code on its network.
+Other frameworks or libraries allow you to define your functions in your execution environment and serialize that code to remote workers for execution.
+Obviously that has some serious security implications in a *shared, managed compute environment*.
+So PYFI does not allow this.
+Rather, you request PYFI to mount your code through a secure git repostiory URL.
+This becomes *the contract* between you and PYFI and allows PYFI to securely load your code into its network.

+This approach also allows administrators to control white and blacklists for what repositories of code it trusts.

+#### Code Isolation

+Each PYFI worker that mounts a git repository, will create a virtual environment for that code and execute the repositories *setup.py* to install the code in that virtual environment.
+This is beneficial for a number of reasons, but most importantly it keeps the environment for the mounted code separate from the PYFI agent's python environment.
 ### Network Layers

 PYFI is a distributed, scalable architecture and as such it is relationship between connected hardware & service layers interacting as a whole.